 i) whether the information or opinion is true or not; and

-k) Service Period: means the period over which the Services are to be provided in accordance with the Proposal.
+l) Service Period means the period over which the Services are to be provided in accordance with the Proposal.

 – Bodycare Health and Wellbeing Pty Ltd (ABN 19 624 842 351 trading as Healthworks®, and/or

-m) Third Party: means a person or corporation other than you or us.
+n) Third Party means a person or corporation other than you or us.

-2.3 Unless specified otherwise in the Proposal, our Proposal will remain open for acceptance for a period of 60 days from the date of the Proposal and must be accepted within that time.
+2.3.
+Unless specified otherwise in the Proposal, our Proposal will remain open for acceptance for a period of 90 days from the date of the Proposal.

-a) you acknowledge that you have read these Terms and Conditions and agree to be bound by them; and
+b) you acknowledge you have read these Terms and Conditions and agree to be bound by them; and

 3. Service Delivery